zeynabmousavii/week08/README.md

 Before you begin, ensure you have the following:

 1. Create all required resources (Resource Group, Storage Account, ACR, AKS)
-2. **Azure Service Principle:** Create new Service Principle.
+2. **Azure Service Principal:** Create new Service Principal.
-3. Add new role for service principle for resource group.
+3. Add new role for service principal for resource group.
 More detailes about this step will be provided in seminar.
 Make sure you join seminar for this.
 4. **GitHub Repository Secrets:**
     - In your GitHub repository, go to **Settings** > **Secrets and variables** > **Actions**.
     - Click **New repository secret** for each: